MicrosoftDocs/sdk-api/sdk-api-src/content/iketypes/ns-iketypes-ikeext_ipv6_cga_authentication0.md

 ### -field cgaModifier

-A <a href="https://docs.microsoft.com/windows/desktop/api/fwptypes/ns-fwptypes-fwp_byte_array16_">FWP_BYTE_ARRAY16</a> structure containing a modifier used during CGA generation.
+A [FWP_BYTE_ARRAY16](https://docs.microsoft.com/windows/desktop/api/fwptypes/ns-fwptypes-fwp_byte_array16)a> structure containing a modifier used during CGA generation.

 See CGA RFC for more information.